When Does Testosterone Peak After Injection?

 Alternatives also now exist in the form of transdermal gels or creams, should injections be deemed unsafe for you.

-Taking Testosterone consistently is often more important then being concerned with when Testosterone will peak after injeciton.
+Taking Testosterone consistently is often more important than being concerned with when Testosterone will peak after injecton.

 Dr. Ian Nellis MD